Social Bias in Popular Question-Answering Benchmarks: Acknowledgments

 \section{Acknowledgments}

-This work was mainly conducted during the first author's Research Fellowship at Weizenbaum Institute, Berlin.
-This work was also supported by the German Research Foundation (DFG) project NFDI4DS under Grant No.: 460234259 and a NVIDIA Academic Hardware Grant.
+This work was funded through a Research Fellowship at Weizenbaum Institute, Berlin.
+It was also supported by the German Research Foundation (DFG) project NFDI4DS under Grant No.: 460234259 and an NVIDIA Academic Hardware Grant.